 - Nervousness

 Again, topiramate is not FDA-approved for treating AUD.
 Its use for this purpose still requires more research.
 However, many clinicians use it frequently for many conditions, including AUD.
-Current research seems to suggest it is a safe and effective AUD treatment.
+Current research seems to suggest it is a safe and potentially effective AUD treatment.

 Topiramate for AUD FAQs

-Three FDA-approved treatments for AUD are naltrexone, acamprosate and disulfiram.[7]
-However, other medications, including topiramate, are often used off label to treat AUD.
+Three FDA-approved treatments for AUD are naltrexone, acamprosate and disulfiram.
+[6] However, other medications, including topiramate, are often used off-label to treat AUD.

 Unfortunately, no. While good medications exist to help treat AUD, they are woefully under prescribed.
 One study reported only about 1.6% of patients with likely AUD use medications.[8]

 Several factors could be responsible for low medication use.
 Doctors may not screen for AUD or offer medications.
 Some people may not think to ask for them.
+And many people experience barriers to quality treatment.

 The fact that so few people receive these approved medications is an urgent issue.
 More needs to be done to improve patients’ ability to get treatments proven to help them combat AUD.[7]